On the dimension theory of Okamoto's function: Preliminaries

 \begin{definition} Let $E,F\subset \mathbb{R}^d$ be closed sets with $F\subset B(0,1)$.
 Suppose there exists a sequence of homotheties $T_k:\mathbb{R}^d\to\mathbb{R}^d$ such that $d_{\mathcal{H}}(F,T_k(E)\cap B(0,1))\to 0$ as $k\to\infty$, where $d_{\mathcal{H}}$ denotes the Hausdorff metric.
 Then $F$ is called a \texttt{weak tangent} to $E$. \end{definition}

-According to K{\"a}enm{\"a}ki, Ojala and Rossi \cite{kaenmaki2018rigidity}, we can determine the Assouad dimension of a compact set with the help of its weak tangents. \begin{proposition} Let $E\subset \mathbb{R}^d$ be a non-empty compact set.
-We define the \texttt{Assouad dimension} of $E$ as
+According to K{\"a}enm{\"a}ki, Ojala and Rossi \cite{kaenmaki2018rigidity}, we can determine the Assouad dimension of a compact set with the help of its weak tangents.
+For the proof of the next proposition, see \cite[Theorem~2.3.1]{fraser2020assouad}. \begin{proposition} Let $E\subset \mathbb{R}^d$ be a non-empty compact set. {Then the Assouad dimension} of $E$ is

 \end{proposition}

 The following inequalities always hold for any bounded set $E\subset\mathbb{R}^d$ \cite[Lemma~2.4.3]{fraser2020assouad}

 To prove a formula for the dimension of a set $E$, we can apply results on the dimension of a measure $\mu$ supported on $E$. \begin{definition} Let $\mu$ be a Borel probability measure on $\mathbb{R}^d$.
 We define the \texttt{Hausdorff dimension} of $\mu$ as